 During the 2018-2019 academic year, 20 people received their doctor's degree in IT from Capitol Tech.
 About 20% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 The 3rd most popular school in the country for IT majors who are seeking their doctor's degree is Dakota State University.
 Roughly 3,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,541 per year, while in-state graduate students, on average, pay $5,939 per year.

 For the 2018-2019 academic year, 7 doctor's degrees were handed out to IT majors at Dakota State.

 The 4th most popular school in the country for IT majors who are seeking their doctor's degree is Nova Southeastern University.
-Each year, around 20,400 students seeking various degrees attend the university.
+Roughly 20,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $31,150 per year, while in-state graduate students, on average, pay $19,665 per year.

 The IT program at Nova Southeastern University awarded 3 doctor's degrees during the 2018-2019 school year.

 Naval Postgraduate School comes in at #5 on our list of the most popular colleges offering doctor's degrees in IT.
 During the 2018-2019 academic year, 2 people received their doctor's degree in IT from Naval Postgraduate School.

 Below are some popular majors that are similar to IT that offer doctor’s degrees.